KwiaTek02/KwiaTek02/README.md

+Hi there! 👋

+**Mateusz Kwiatkowski**

+💻 About Me

-Hi there 👋 My name is Mateusz Kwiatkowski.
-I am currently a student of Computer Science (programming technologies) at the Społeczna Akademia Nauk in Lodz.
-My areas of interest include creating programs, applications and working with databases.
-I would like to grow and develop my skills in these fields.
+I am currently a Computer Science student specializing in Programming Technologies at the Społeczna Akademia Nauk in Łódź.
+I’m passionate about creating innovative software solutions, building intuitive applications, and working with databases.
+My goal is to continuously grow and develop my skills in these fields, while contributing to meaningful projects.

+🛠️ Tools & Technologies

+- Programming Languages: C#, HTML, CSS
+- Frameworks & Libraries: React, ASP.NET Core
+- Database Management: SQL Server, SSMS
-Tools C#, HTML, CSS, React, SQL Server, SSMS, Visual Studio Code, IntelliJ IDEA,
+- Development Tools: Visual Studio Code, IntelliJ IDEA, Visual Studio 2022

-🔭 I’m currently working on my own database
+🚀 What I'm Working On
+- 🔭 Personal Project: Developing a robust database system.
-🌱 I’m currently learning how to create APIs for file handling and inegration with a database 📫 How to reach me: ada ambroziak (Facebook, Instagram) 😄 Pronouns:
+- 🌱 Learning: Building APIs for file handling and seamless database integration.